 Freshly ground black pepper

 large red or yellow onion, chopped into 1/2-inch pieces

-medium carrots, cut into large bite-size pieces
+medium carrots, cut into bite-sized pieces

 large cloves garlic, peeled and gently smashed

-4 whole sprigs fresh thyme
+fresh thyme sprigs

 6 to 8

-Place the dried mushrooms in a small bowl and pour enough boiling water over to just cover.
+Place the dried mushrooms in a small bowl and pour enough boiling water over to just cover; set aside.

 Transfer the chicken pieces to a serving platter.
 Skim any excess fat off the top of the liquid.
 Remove the mushrooms from their soaking liquid and add them to the pot.
-Pour the mushroom liquid through a fine sieve or cheese cloth (to remove any grit) and into the pot.
+Pour the mushroom liquid through a fine sieve or cheesecloth (to remove any grit) and into the pot.
 Turn the heat up to high and boil the mixture until the sauce is reduced by a third to a half, depending on how much time you have.
 Remove the bay leaves and thyme.

-A few minutes before serving, put the chicken pieces back into the sauce to re-heat.
+A few minutes before serving, put the chicken pieces back into the sauce to reheat.
 Serve each chicken thigh topped with a ladle of sauce and garnished with chopped parsley leaves or a whole parsley sprig.